the-cm-collective/k1s/docs/architecture.md

 sequenceDiagram
   participant CLI as ae CLI
   participant C as Controller
-  participant R as Docker Runtime participant H as Health participant I as Ingress participant S as SQLite
+  participant R as Runtime (Podman/Docker) participant H as Health participant I as Ingress participant S as SQLite